Call now in confidence immediate help & advice 24/7

 You may be prescribed Librium (Chlordiazepoxide) throughout the detox process to prevent withdrawal-related seizures and alleviate many other symptoms such as anxiety and depression.
 You might also receive prescriptions for Acamprosate [49], Naltrexone [50], antidepressants [51] and anti-anxiety medications.
 [52]

 For a physical dependence on a substance, such as alcohol, you will need a medically-assisted detox – this is underseen by a doctor or medical professional.
-You will also need one of these for heroin withdrawal for example.

-Long-term complications of substance abuse can include:
+The long-term complications of substance abuse can include:

 Begin your addiction treatment in Plymouth as soon as possible – call our team on 0800 088 66 86

-Two people walking outside near Plymouth
+Two people walking outside at after treatment at a drug and alcohol rehab in Plymouth or near Plymouth

 The rates of cocaine addiction in Plymouth are rising year on year.
 As a result, more people than ever are getting in touch for advice and support regarding cocaine rehab and treatment programmes.